Rchardon/RebirthItemTracker/README.md

 /!\ This program isn't compatible with Windows 7 anymore /!\

-This uses the `log.txt` file to track item pickups in The Binding of Isaac: Rebirth, Afterbirth, Afterbirth+, Repentance and Antibirth.
+This uses the `log.txt` file to track item pickups in The Binding of Isaac: Rebirth, Afterbirth, Afterbirth+, Repentance, Repentance+ and Antibirth.

 The game's built-in item tracker only shows 10 items (on AB+ and downwards) and the pause screen items are hard to read, so this program offers a more powerful alternative.
 This is particularly useful for streamers, so their viewers can see their items, but can